RomainFallet/nas-raspberry-nextcloud/README.md

 # (Re)Take control of your datas at home with a Mailinabox and Nextcloud NAS

+## ISP requirements

+In order to host your emails at home, your Internet Service Provider (ISP) needs to match some requirements:

+* Your ISP must give you a static IP address
+* Your ISP must allow you to configure your reverse DNS
+* Your ISP must not block ports 25 and 465 (SMTP)

+In France, the [ISP called "Free"](https://free.fr/assistance/54.html) matches these requirements.

 ## Hardware requirements

 * 1 × [Raspberry Pie 4 (4 GB RAM)](https://www.kubii.fr/les-cartes-raspberry-pi/2772-nouveau-raspberry-pi-4-modele-b-4gb-kubii-0765756931182.html)